 Fast-forward to today's world.
 The Internet, mobile devices, and other digital technologies combine to create a world in which children and teens no longer have to look for and find pornography.
 Now, pornography is in the mainstream and it finds them.
 And because pornography usually finds them long before they reach puberty, its life-long influence and effect can be even more deepseated and devastating.
-This why the U.S. Department issued this warning way back in 1996: "Never before in the history of telecommunications media in the United States has so much indecent (and obscene) material been so easily accessible by so many minors and in so many American homes with so few restrictions."
+This why the U.S. Department issued this warning way back in 1996... long before children and teens carried smartphones offering 24/7 Internet access: "Never before in the history of telecommunications media in the United States has so much indecent (and obscene) material been so easily accessible by so many minors and in so many American homes with so few restrictions."